ParthK117/etn-ez-miner/README.md

-# etn-ez-miner
+# Electroneum Easy CPU &amp; GPU Miner
-Electroneum Easy CPU &amp; GPU Miner
+Binary Downloads:

 This is a super easy to use electroneum miner front end that is better than the official beginner miner in that it allows you to mine from a variety of different pools and custom pools, as well as allowing for more configurations.